-Physics 115 4 Cr.
+Physics 117 4 Cr.

 Concepts in (3 Lec., 3 Lab.)

 Physics

 An essentially non-mathematical introduction to the principles of physics intended to satisfy laboratory science requirements for the non-science major.
 Emphasis is placed on the historical developments of classical mechanics and thermodynamics, and the effects discoveries in these areas have on day to day experiences.
-Especially emphasized is the principle of conservation of energy, and the current difficulties encountered in . solving the pressing problems of world-wide energy production.
+Especially emphasized is the principle of conservation of energy, and the current difficulties encountered in solving the pressing problems of world-wide energy production.
 Laboratory fee required.

-Physics 116 4 Cr.
+Physics 118 4 Cr.

 Concepts in (3 Lec., 3 Lab.)

 Physics

 An essentially non-mathematical introduction to the principles of physics intended to satisfy laboratory science requirements for the non-science major.
 Emphasis is placed on modern developments in physics, and the effects these discoveries have on present day problems.
 Course content is purposely made flexible to permit discussion of new developments in physics.
 The course is structured around topics in acoustics, electricity and magnetism, light and the electromagnetic spectrum, atomic physics, and relativity.
-Laboratory fee required.
+Laboratory fee reauired.

+Physics 131

-4 Cr.
-Physics 131 (3 Lec., 3 Lab.)
-Applied Physics Prerequisite: Mathematics 195 or concurrent enrollment in Mathematics 195.
-The first half of a one year course designed to explain the basic concepts of a property of matter, mechanics and heat.
+Applied Physics (3 Lec., 3 Lab.)

+Prerequisite: Mathematics 195 or concurrent enrollment in Mathematics 195.
+The first half of a one year course designed to explain the basic concepts of the properties of matter, mechanics, and heat.
 Emphasis will be placed on applications and problem solving.
 Designed primarily for students enrolled in technical programs.
-Laboratory includes a one hour problem session.
 Laboratory fee required.